EBRZ124/Book-Store-Management-System/README.md

 - 27.10.2025.

+Added:

+1. search by ISBN number

-Added - search by ISBN number
+2. Management section - a user can search a book by the ISBN number and has the option to delete a specific book

 - 26.10.2025.